One of the most common ingredients we all have in our pantry is the Vinegar. Where did the word Vinegar originate from? Any guesses?

 Apple cider vinegar is most popularly used in Chinese dishes and pickles.
 The preservative property of the vinegar is put to use in the making of pickles.

-Benefits of Apple Cider Vinegar on Skin
+How Apple Cider Vinegar Benefits Your Skin

 We usually include a lot of items from our own kitchen in our skincare routine.
 From rubbing the skin of papaya, to applying the mixture of curd and honey, natural ingredients play a vital role in enhancing the health of our skin.